What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 Depending on the cause of a delivery exception, you may need to take certain actions.
 Here’s what to do if you notice an exception while a package is in transit.

-1. Contact the carrier
+1. Contact the courier

 2. Contact the customer